Dementia Action Plan a first for New Zealand

 We have partnered with Ezibed, who are on a mission to give back to local communities and charities.
 For each night’s accommodation booked online, Ezibed will make a donation to a local community project or charity of your choice.
 The best part is – there is no extra cost to you.
-So next time you plan a trip away, head over to https://ezibed.com to book your perfect place to stay and don’t forget to select Dementia Canterbury before checkout.
+So next time you plan a trip away, click here to book your perfect place to stay and don’t forget to select Dementia Canterbury before checkout.

 Supporting Dementia Canterbury has never been easier, and you get to enjoy a good night’s sleep at some of New Zealand’s best and affordable accommodation providers.
-Find out more here: https://ezibed.com/fundraising/dementia-canterbury
+Click here to find out more.

 Typical Coaster by Phil Walsh